 Daylin Paul is an independent photographer, writer and educator based in Johannesburg, South Africa.
+He is the 2017 winner of the prestigious Ernest Cole Award for Photography for his ongoing documentary Broken Land

 He has a Bachelor of Journalism degree from Rhodes University majoring in English Literature and Photojournalism.